Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 For a K\"ahler metric $\omega \in \mathcal{H} (X, L)$ and $f \in C^{0, 1} (X)$, the (normalized) \textit{$W$-entropy} is defined as

-We can write as $\check{W}^\lambda = \check{W} + \lambda \check{S}$ by putting
+We can write as $\cW^\lambda = \cW + \lambda \check{S}$ by putting

-As $\check{W}^\lambda (\omega, f+c) = \check{W}^\lambda (\omega, f)$, we may regard $\check{W}^\lambda$ as a functional on the tangent bundle $T \mathcal{H} (X, L)$ (by restricting to $C^\infty (X) \subset C^{0,1} (X)$).
+As $\cW^\lambda (\omega, f+c) = \cW^\lambda (\omega, f)$, we may regard $\cW^\lambda$ as a functional on the tangent bundle $T \mathcal{H} (X, L)$ (by restricting to $C^\infty (X) \subset C^{0,1} (X)$).

-We recall our $W$-entropy is a scaling of Perelman's original definition \cite{Per}:
+We recall our $W$-entropy is equivalent to the minus half of Perelman's original definition \cite{Per} (modulo constant depending only on $n$ and $\tau$):

-for $f$ normalized as $\int_X e^f \mathrm{vol}_g/(4\pi \tau)^n = 1$.
-Here $R (g)$ denotes the Riemannian scalar curvature for a general Riemannian metric and is $2 s (g)$ when $g$ is K\"ahler.
-While $\tau$ is assumed to be positive (and is regarded as a reverse time $\tau = T_0 -t$) in Perelman's study on Ricci flow, our $W$-entropy behaves well for $\tau^{-1} = \lambda \le 0$ in our study of $\mu$-cscK metrics, mainly due to the invertibility of the operator $\Delta - \nabla f - \lambda$.
-In our framework, we are interested in the functional on the space of K\"ahler metrics, not on the whole Riemannian metrics, to encounter with holomorphy.
+for $f$ normalized as $\int_X e^{-f} \mathrm{vol}_g/(4\pi \tau)^n = 1$.
+Here $R (g)$ denotes the Riemannian scalar curvature for a general Riemannian metric, which is $2 s (\omega)$ when $g$ is K\"ahler.
+Though we consider the same functional, we have different viewpoint and motivation in this article.
+In Perelman's study on Ricci flow the parameter $\tau$ is positive and is regarded as a reverse time $\tau = T_0 -t$, while in our study of $\mu$-cscK metrics the negative case $\tau^{-1} = \lambda \le 0$ is more fruitful, mainly due to the invertibility of the operator $\Delta - \nabla f - \lambda$, and the parameter is fixed (similarly as we fix it in the study of \textit{normalized} K\"ahler--Ricci flow).
+The crucial difference is that we are interested in the functional restricted to the space of K\"ahler metrics, not the space of the whole Riemannian metrics, to encounter with holomorphy.